genomicepidemiology/flankophile/README.md

 **5_gene_clusters**

 Contains one directory for each reference gene cluster.
 Directory names have two parts.
 The first part is a unique number.
 The second part after the underscore is the first part of the name of the gene that seeded the cluster.
+See example of output from an induvidual [gene family cluster](example_output/5_gene_clusters/0_blaSHV-187/) .

 ## Visualization